 Visit the Mariposas (butterfly Garden)

 This butterfly garden is dedicated to the conservation of butterflies and is one of the best places to see many different species.
 After a short introduction about the garden, the life cycle of butterflies and some house rules, you enter the garden.
 There are over 1200 butterflies flying around here, so upon entering it feels overwhelming.
 The sheer beauty of the different shaped and coloured butterflies is stunning.
 You can put some banana on your hand and make the butterflies eat from your hand (or your nose).
-A man’s blue coloured backpack was very popular amongst the bigger species of butterflies, as somehow numerous couples started mating on it.
+A man’s blue-coloured backpack was very popular among the bigger species of butterflies, as somehow numerous couples started mating on it.

 You can witness all the stages of the butterfly life here, from egg to caterpillar to pupa and adult.
 Even though the species can be the same, the looks of the eggs and pupas depend on the location of the butterfly.
 Some eggs and pupas look shiny golden, when the butterflies are located close to water, while others look like leaves of a tree.
 Part of the butterflies goes back into the wild as part of the conservation program.